am2308/YamlParser/README.md

 main.zip file contains python code to parse yaml to json along with module dependencies.

+## Functionality

+Either you can do CICD setup to run terraform code to provision infrastructure or clone this repository on your local for testing point of view.

+Setup aws configure with your local or CICD to run terraform.

+Whenever .yaml file will be uploaded to s3, Lambda will get trigger and convert yaml to json and then upload the json file to s3 bucket.

 ## Requirements

 | Name | Version |